 Three years after ShowNo Towels closed, Shelly Ehler is back in business.
 She relaunched the website and is currently focusing on selling the towels primarily to people with disabilities.
 A market Lori Greiner did not think was big enough to pursue.

 |Product||Maker of cake balls sold in grocery stores|

 |Investment||$250,000 for 25% equity from Mark Cuban and Barbara Corcoran|

 Why did Sweet Ballz fail?

 Sweet Ballz, a cake ball company, was the clear winner of this season’s premiere show, with all sharks interested in investing.
-In the end, it was Barbara Corcoran and Mark Cuban who teamed up jointly and invested a combined $250,000.00 during this season’s opener- what luck!
+In the end, Barbara Corcoran and Mark Cuban teamed up jointly and invested a combined $250,000.00 during this season’s opener- what luck!

 The story of Sweet Ballz is a classic tale of two founders at odds.
 James McDonald and Cole Egger got into a legal battle shortly after the Shark Tank deal went down.

 McDonald sued his partner because he believed the latter was developing a competing product behind his back.
 Egger started running the competing brand Cake Ballz.
 Even the name of his new business was similar to Sweet Ballz.
 Things between the two partners got to the point where a restraining order was issued.